Climate Model Tuning with Online Synchronization-Based Parameter Estimation: Optimization of Model Parameters

 The improvements in single timestep forecasts translate to the long term forecasting skill.
 The errors of the climatological zonal winds at the 500 hPa level reduce from $O(10)$ m/s at worst to $~0.5$ m/s or less globally, see \cref{fig:param_clim_diff}.

-The spatial RMSE of the temporal mean and standard deviation of the zonal winds are reported in \cref{tab:rmse_30}.
-Note that the RMSE of perfect model 0 does not vanish when starting from different ICs.
-This is due to an open orbit or its period exceeding the integration time.
+The spatial RMSE of the temporal mean and standard deviation of the zonal winds at the 500 hPa level are reported in \cref{tab:rmse_30}.
+Note that the RMSE of perfect model 0 does not vanish when starting from different initial conditions.
+This is due to an orbit which is either open or has a period exceeding the integration time due to the large dimensionality of the system.
 The performance of the imperfect models is instead compared to that of the model 0, which is taken to be the best possible performance.